ministryofjustice/prisoner-offender-search/README.md

     },
  ```

- The indexing is ready to marked as complete using another call to the service e.g
+ The indexing is ready to marked as complete using another call to the service e.g:

  ```
 curl --location --request PUT 'https://prisoner-offender-search-dev.hmpps.service.justice.gov.uk/prisoner-index/mark-complete' \